Otto Erbersdobler: Nazi career

-Erbersdobler rejoined the NSDAP on 27 February 1925 (membership number 14,607) just as soon as the party was again legalized.
+Erbersdobler rejoined the NSDAP on 27 February 1925 (membership number 14,607), just as soon as the party was again legalized.
 He became an Ortsgruppenleiter in Fürstenzell and briefly in Bayreuth.
-In 1927 he advanced to Kreisleiter (County Leader) and in 1928 to Bezirksleiter (District Leader).
-In 1929 he was elected to the Bezirkstag (District Assembly) in Passau.
-On 1 March 1929 Erbersdobler succeeded Gregor Strasser as Gauleiter for the Gau of Lower Bavaria.
-Also in 1929 he was appointed a Reichsredner (national speaker) and was engaged in propaganda work.
+In 1927, he advanced to Kreisleiter (County Leader) and, in 1928, to Bezirksleiter (District Leader).
+In 1929, he was elected to the Bezirkstag (District Assembly) in Passau.
+On 1 March 1929, Erbersdobler succeeded Gregor Strasser as Gauleiter for the Gau of Lower Bavaria.
+Also in 1929, he was appointed a Reichsredner (national speaker) and was engaged in propaganda work.

 On 1 April 1932, Erbersdobler was replaced as Gauleiter of Lower Bavaria by the Gauleiter of the Upper Palatinate, Franz Maierhofer.
 When the two jurisdictions formally merged into Gau Lower Bavaria-Upper Palatinate on 17 August 1932, Erbersdobler served as Deputy Gauleiter under Maierhofer until 19 January 1933.
-In July 1932 Erbersdobler was elected to the Reichstag from electoral constituency 25 (Lower Bavaria).
+In July 1932, Erbersdobler was elected to the Reichstag from electoral constituency 25 (Lower Bavaria–Upper Palatinate).
 After the temporary loss of his seat in the November 1932 election, Erbersdobler returned to parliament in the March 1933 election and subsequently served for the entire duration of Nazi rule until May 1945.

-From 20 June 1933 to 31 March 1943 Erbersdobler was President of the Passau Chamber of Industry and Trade.
+From 20 June 1933 to 31 March 1943, Erbersdobler was President of the Passau Chamber of Industry and Trade.
 He also served as Deputy President of the District Council of Lower Bavaria-Upper Palatinate.
 In addition, he also held several positions in the Gau Bavarian Eastern March in Bayreuth, including Deputy Economic Advisor, Gau Training Administrator for the German Labour Front (DAF), and Gau Department Head for Local Politics.
-On 6 March 1942 he was appointed Gauinspekteur, as well as Kreisleiter of Kreis Landshut-Vilsbiburg for the duration of the war.
+On 6 March 1942, he was appointed Gauinspekteur, as well as Kreisleiter of Kreis Landshut-Vilsbiburg for the duration of the war.

-Erbersdobler also served in the SA, attaining the rank of Sturmhauptführer.
-Around 1935 he worked as an ideological advisor in an SA Brigade.
+Erbersdobler also served in the Sturmabteilung (SA), attaining the rank of SA-Sturmhauptführer.
+Around 1935, he worked as an ideological advisor in an SA Brigade.
 In December 1935, Erbersdobler switched from the SA to the National Socialist Motor Corps (NSKK), where he served as the Liaison Leader for Ideological Indoctrination in the Motorbrigade of Gau Bavarian Eastern March.
 He was promoted to NSKK-Standartenführer on 20 April 1943.

 Little is known about Erbersdobler's life after the end of the war.
 He died in Fürstenzell in 1981.